A JAL 787 Clipped a Jet at JFK. 40 Flights Got Cancelled.

 According to initial reports, a Japan Airlines aircraft’s wing struck another plane during ground movement at JFK Airport.
 While the full circumstances remain under investigation, wing-strike incidents typically occur during taxiing, pushback, or parking operations.

 The damage was significant enough that the aircraft cannot return to service without repairs.
-For a long-haul carrier like Japan Airlines, losing even one widebody aircraft during peak season creates cascading operational problems.
+Probably should have led with this, honestly: for a long-haul carrier like Japan Airlines, losing even one widebody aircraft during peak season creates cascading operational problems.

 The Operational Nightmare